Which Court Decides a Minor’s Case?

 New Jersey law states that Municipal Courts do not have jurisdiction over any criminal or disorderly person’s violations involving minors (those under 18) when crime was committed.
 These are most of the typical offenses you think of when you think of a “juvenile delinquency” charge, including shoplifting, minor drug charges, simple assault, etc. One area where the Municipal Court does have jurisdiction over a juvenile is traffic tickets.
 Most motor vehicle offenses will be heard in Municipal Court regardless of the fact that the offender is a minor.

 Many young offenders are often confused about how to proceed when they receive a traffic ticket and are summoned to Municipal Court.
 Since Municipal Court has a different purpose for its existence that Juvenile Court, (rehabilitation of the juvenile), the Municipal Court often will not take into consideration the age of the minor and the prosecutor will seek the full penalty for the offense committed.
 It is important to know that young offenders have rights, in the Municipal Court system.
-Hiring a Municipal Court Attorney at Hanlon Niemann is often the best thing to do, as they can inform you of how the system works and prepare an appropriate plan of action to see that your best interest are met.
+Hiring a Municipal Court Attorney at Hanlon Niemann & Wright is often the best thing to do, as they can inform you of how the system works and prepare an appropriate plan of action to see that your best interests are met.
 Whether it be negotiating with the prosecutor for a plea deal or defending you against the prosecution’s case, a Municipal Court Attorney ensures that someone has your best interests at heart.

 One must also be aware that certain more serious offenses committed by juveniles will not be decided in the Juvenile Courts or for that matter, the Municipal Court, but rather in the New Jersey Superior Court, where adult criminal cases are held.
 Adult criminal court is for the most serious cases, usually involving murder or significantly violent crimes.
 In order for a juvenile’s case to appear before a Superior Court however, it must first be waived up by the Juvenile Court.
 Essentially what happens is the prosecution will request that the juvenile be tried in the Superior Court.
 The juvenile court judge will determine whether the facts of the case warrant such a move.